-EXPORTS of beef from Northern Ireland are unlikely to resume immediately, despite this weeks announcement that the ban is to be lifted next Monday (June 1).
+EXPORTS of beef from Northern Ireland are unlikely to resume immediately, despite this weeks announcement that the ban is to be lifted from Monday (1 June).

 “Weve been keeping in touch with all our former customers, but we will not know the true strength of the market until we actually get in there,” says Craig Dumigan, business development manager for Granville Meat, the only processor in line for an export licence.